Update summer 2017: The update is that there is no update. Safety in both Beirut and Lebanon remains stable.

 NON-GO zones in Lebanon

-I just told you the reasons why Lebanon is a safe country to travel to.
+I just told you the reasons why Lebanon and Beirut are safe places to travel to.
 Does it mean that you could wander freely across the whole country?
 No, absolutely not.

 Whereas it’s true that 95% of the country is safe, the remaining 5% could not be.
 Why?
 Because the few radicals who live in the country are found in those areas.
 These areas are not only dangerous for the simple fact that you may meet some extremists, but, since the area is so close to Syria, it also suffers from a spillover coming from the Syrian conflict.
 What are these non-go zones?
 Basically, the north-eastern portion highlighted in red.
 Don’t even get close to this area.
 The rest of the country is safe.